bytedance/bhook/README.md

 [README 中文版](README.zh-CN.md)

-bhook is a PLT hook framework for Android app.
+bhook(aka ByteHook) is a PLT hook framework for Android app.

 Most of ByteDance's Android apps use bhook as the PLT hook solution online.